 The 8-Point Estate Plan Checklist

 Congress, state legislatures and the courts are constantly changing the estate-planning rulebook.
 Make sure your estate plan covers all your bases.
-The following checklist will help clue you in to what to consider:

 - Are you satisfied with the persons you've named as guardians of your minor children?